andersroos/glo/README.md

           "level": <number or string, level of importance where 0 is the highest, can also be a symbol each representing a number, see below>, "desc": <string, a human readable description>,
-        },
+          "timestamp": <number, optional, server time since EPOC in seconds, override the global timestamp for this item>, },
         ...
       ]